 One idea is that if the government announces quantitative easing to boost demand, people may take the view that resorting to Q.E. is a sign the economy is depressed.
 Banks sell bonds to the government, but they hold onto the cash rather than lend.
-Unconventional monetary policy looses some of its impact because people react in a negative way to it.
+Unconventional monetary policy loses some of its impacts because people react in a negative way to it.

 Similarly, in a liquidity trap, plans to raise interest rates may be sufficient to depress demand and so interest rate rises kept getting delayed.

 Criticisms of rational expectations

 - Behavioural economics looks at psychological influences that influence consumer decisions.
 This branch of economics suggests people are often irrational – but subject to biases and prejudices.
 These include:

 - irrational exuberance, and the wisdom of the crowd, People get carried away by the past performance of a stock and so keep buying – even if it becomes divorced from its fundamental value.
 People don’t necessarily learn from past mistakes but tell themselves ‘this time is different’ e.g. asset bubbles and busts.

 - Present value bias – people can place greater value on income in short-term to income in long-term.

 - Many ordinary people are unaware of the impact of economic policies, e.g. inflationary impact of fiscal policy.